makamoa/alfred/README.md

 ## Limitations of the provided software

-The version of ALFRED as provided here is fully capable of returning nanostructure geometries for approximating a given input optical response.
-However, the code in this repository is only intended to provide a demonstration of the platform operation to validate the results of its associated academic publication.
-As this software can be used to produce commertializable devices, in order to protect the financial interests of the authors the final optimization routine has been removed.
+The version of ALFRED provided here is a base version of a demo specifically designed to run on a desktop.
+As this software can be used to produce commercial devices, in order to protect the financial interests of the authors the final optimization routine has been removed.
 Any interested parties who which to use this software with full optimizations for commertial applications can contact the authors to work out a licensing agreement.